 RIMGEN is an acronym and mnemonic (or memory aid) to help us remember the elements of a good bug report.
 It can be used to help anyone write a better bug report or review existing bug reports looking to make improvements.
-It is also the updated version of RIMGEA (as detailed in the Bug Advocacy Workbook) and I think it makes a little more sense.

 In general my preference with reporting bugs is to: